-In addition to customer service, one of the most important factors that affect customers’ perception of a company is the perceived value for money: Are the services it provides worth the price?
+In addition to customer service, generally one of the most important factors that affects customers’ perception of a company is the perceived value for money: Are the services it provides worth the price?

-Economy Energy UK reviews reveal most customers were less than thrilled with the company’s prices and overall value for money.
-As we noted above, the company was plagued with customer service issues, which meant customers were not getting a good service for the prices they were paying.
+While everyone's perception of value is different, Economy Energy UK reviews reveal most customers were less than thrilled with the company’s prices and overall value for money.
+As we noted above, the company struggled with customer service issues, which likely meant customers were not getting a good service for the prices they were paying.

-Moreover, the provider's prices weren’t particularly competitive, being only a tad cheaper than the official price cap set by Ofgem.
-So, in general, customers were paying high prices for bad service - it’s not hard to see why reviews on Economy Energy are mainly negative.
+Moreover, the provider's prices weren’t particularly competitive versus other suppliers, being only a tad cheaper than the official price cap set by Ofgem.
+So, in general, customers were paying high prices for a relatively negative service.
+We believe this is why many reviews on Economy Energy are mainly negative.

 3. Bills and account management

 Managing and communicating accurate bills is crucial to the success of any energy company.
-Unfortunately, this is another weak point for Economy Energy expressed in UK reviews.
+Unfortunately, this appears to be another weak point for Economy Energy expressed in UK reviews.

 Customer after customer has complained about receiving confusing and surprising bills.
 According to Citizen Advice’s Economy Energy review in 2017, numerous customers reported problems with inaccurate bills and billing errors.

 To make matters worse, this was often accompanied by an inability to contact the supplier to resolve the issue.
-In one Economy Energy review, a customer reported trying to get in touch with the company for 5 months (with no success) to try and get an accurate bill!
+In one Economy Energy review we saw, a customer reported trying to get in touch with the company for 5 months (with no success) to try and get an accurate bill.

 Worst company ever!
 Just make bills up and no procedures to solve complaints.

 Economy Energy complaints